-6. Once sugar has reached the temperature, or proper colour, remove the pot from the heat and add the cup of water quickly and place the lid over the pot.
+6. Once the sugar has reached the temperature, or proper colour, remove the pot from the heat and add the cup of water quickly and place the lid over the pot.
 CAUTION!
 Adding water to hot sugar results in a lot of sputtering and steaming.
 The steam and flying blobs of hot sugar can burn, so use your oven mitts and stay back once you add the water.

 7. Once the volcanic reaction has subsided, you can start stirring the mixture.
 This will help dissolve the clumps of undissolved caramel.
 The temperature of this liquid is still very hot!

 8. Upon cooling to about 65°C you can add 1/4 cup of Maltose Sugar (Maltodextrin) and stir until dissolved.
-This will help give the syrup a thicker consistency the results in a silky texture when added to drink.
+This will help give the syrup a thicker consistency that results in a silky texture when added to a drink.
 You can get maltodextrin at any home brew or wine making shop.

 9. The light caramel syrup can be added to give your dark caramel a sweeter taste.
 If the caramel has been over cooked, this will help balance out the flavour.
 If you find the dark caramel syrup to have an adequate level of sweetness you can skip it.
-Light caramel syrup is made the same way as the dark version but you only cook it until it's a medium amber colour.
+Light caramel syrup is made the same way as the dark version but you only cook it until it's a light to medium amber colour.

 10. Store caramel syrup in glass bottle

 I have used this syrup in a number of unique creations.
 It provides a great depth of flavour and will impress your guests and customers.
-In the future I will be adding cocktails that use this as a key ingredient.